rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 SHOULD be generated for any remote mDNS candidate submitted to the ICE agent, even if the mDNS candidate is ignored as part of {{processing}}.
-An implementation strategy to ignore candidates is to replace the mDNS hostname of the ICE candidate with IP values "0.0.0.0"/"::".
+An implementation strategy to ignore candidates is to replace the mDNS hostname of the ICE candidate with IP values "0.0.0.0" or "::".

 In addition, a peer-reflexive remote candidate may be constructed from a remote host IP address as a result of an ICE connectivity